TexanByTrade/CSharp/RedditCrawler/README.md

 # RedditCrawler

 I hypothesize that most Reddit posts are connected through only links that stay on Reddit.
 This crawler searches each Reddit page for links containing `r/.../comments/...` or `user/...` and crawls through them, maintaining a list of URLs previously visited.
+C#'s asynchronous `Task`s are used to increase throughput.
 At the end, unique usernames and Reddit posts are dumped to a text file.

 ## Topics Employed:
 - HTTPClient